coinbase/onchainkit/README.md

 This Account Address can then be utilized for subsequent operations, enhancing the personalized experience of using the Frame for each individual.

 Note: To utilize this function, we rely on [Neynar APIs](https://docs.neynar.com/reference/user-bulk).
 In order to avoid rate limiting, please ensure that you have your own API KEY.
+Sign up [here](https://neynar.com).

 ```ts
 // Steps 1. import getFrameAccountAddress from @coinbase/onchainkit